Mayfield “absolutely” will kneel during national anthem

 “It’s a pivotal time for change,” Mayfeld said Thursday.
 “What’s being addressed now obviously has been going on for a long time.
 So now everybody’s finally coming together to address it.
 And doing it the right way of holding people accountable.”

 Mayfield wore an “I Can’t Breathe” T-shirt while working out.
+Later, he posted another message outlining his stance on kneeling.

+“Everybody so upset about my comment doesn’t understand the reason behind kneeling in the first place,” Mayfield wrote.
+“I have the utmost respect for our military, cops, and people that serve OUR country.
+It’s about equality and everybody being treated the same because we are all human.
+It’s been ignored for too long and that it my fault as well for not becoming more educated and staying silent.”

+“If I lose fans, that’s OK.
+I’ve always spoken my mind.
+And that’s from the heart.”

 On Friday, Houston Texans coach Bill O’Brien said he would kneel with his players if they chose to do so during the anthem.